Biological, chemical and physical hazards assessed with HACCP

 Physical hazards include objects that are hard or sharp such as glass, metal, plastic, stones, pits, wood, or even bone.
 Physical hazards can lead to injuries such as choking, cuts, or broken teeth.
 Some foreign material in food products may not be a physical hazard but rather an undesirable foreign material such as hair, insects, or sand that are not likely to cause injuries.

-To learn more about conducting a hazard analysis and the types of hazards associated with food production, register for Development and Implementation of HACCP and Prerequisite Programs training conducted by Michigan State University Extension on August 26-27, 2013 in East Lansing, Mich.
+To learn more about conducting a hazard analysis and the types of hazards associated with food production, register for Development and Implementation of HACCP and Prerequisite Programs training conducted by Michigan State University Extension.
 This will be a certificate course in the Introduction to HACCP as accredited by the International HACCP Alliance.